zincware/dask4dvc/README.md

 The `dask4dvc` package will try to run the DVC graph in parallel.

-> :warning: dask4dvc will disbale a few of the checks that DVC implements.
-Do not make changes to your workspace during the runtime of `dask4dvc repro`.
+> :warning: This is an experimental package **not** affiliated in any way with iterative or DVC. ``dask4dvc`` will disbale a few of the checks that DVC implements.
+Do not make changes to your workspace during the runtime of `dask4dvc`.

 ## Usage
 Dask4DVC provides a CLI similar to DVC.

 - `dvc repro` becomes `dask4dvc repro`.
+- `dvc queue start --jobs 1` becomes `dask4dvc run`

+You can follow the progress using `dask4dvc <cmd> --dashboard`.

+> `dask4dvc run --parallel` is available for `dvc queue start --jobs <max-workers>` but it currently leads to the failure of some experiments.

+> The `dask4dvc` error messages are currently really sparse.
+For better error messages please use the DVC commands.

 ### SLURM Cluster